autotraderuk/dbt-dry-run/README.md

 The dry runner can also be configured to inspect your metadata YAML and assert that the predicted schema of your dbt projects data warehouse matches what is documented in the metadata.
 To enable this for your models specify the key `dry_run.check_columns: true`.
 The dry runner will then fail if the model's documentation does not match.
+You can also specify a custom extra key to enable `check_columns` by setting the CLI argument `--extra-check-columns-metadata-key`.
 For example the full metadata for this model:

 ```yaml
 models: